D3spina/Nimurate/README.md

 ## License
 This project is licensed under the MIT License.

-## Contributing
-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
-We welcome improvements and suggestions.

 ## Contact
 For any questions or issues, please open an issue in this repository or contact the maintainer.